 More serious health problems, such as heart and kidney disease, may follow.

-Proper nutrition is central to sound oral health.
-Along with good nutrition, an annual dental prophylaxis (ultrasonic cleaning, polishing, and fluoride treatment) included in your pet’s regular healthcare program will help maintain good oral hygiene and prevent complications.
+An annual dental prophylaxis (ultrasonic cleaning, polishing, and fluoride treatment) included in your pet’s regular healthcare program will help maintain good oral hygiene and prevent complications from periodontal disease.

 Our team will then schedule an appointment for your pet’s dental cleaning.
-You will also be informed regarding keeping your dog off-food before the procedure.
+You will also be informed regarding keeping your dog off-food the night before the procedure.

 Our staff will give you all the required post dental care instructions as well as let you know about the diet recommended by your veterinarian.